denovo/Antenna-faq/docs/baseapp.md

 - Use iOS 5 and 6 - when the onsite devices are on 6.16 firmware

+- Make sure to tick the checkbox option for Track Data Source Pagination on any patterns that need to keep track of postition.

 >**Android 4.4>**

 - Use Android 4.4 and higher

+- Make sure to untick the checkbox option for Track Data Source Pagination on any patterns that need to keep track of postition or you may get repeating patterns.

 >**Android 2.3 (Samsungs)**